johnnyjaywu/portfolio/README.md

 **Tech stack:** HTML, CSS, JavaScript

 This project is designed with the intention of quick and accessible content delivery.
-Each content is intentionally designed to occupy a majority of the viewport, minimizing information for the user.
+Each content is intentionally designed to occupy a majority of the viewport, avoiding an overload of information for the user.
 Navigation is kept simple and persistent to minimize clicks.

 ## Optimizations